Zeynepsuleb/DSA210/README.md

 To test this hypothesis, a logistic regression model was trained using features such as portfolio return, 1-month KYD deposit return, and lagged values of the portfolio (`Lag_1`, `Lag_2`).
 The model was evaluated using accuracy, precision, recall, and F1-score metrics, as well as ROC and precision-recall curves.
 The results showed that the model achieved over 98% accuracy, confirming the hypothesis that portfolio direction (positive or negative) can be reliably predicted based on historical data.

+#### Conclusion

+The hypothesis that portfolio returns can be predicted using historical patterns and financial indicators was supported by statistical testing and model performance.
+The logistic regression model proved effective in predicting the direction of returns.
+This analysis supports the viability of using basic financial features and lagged returns for short-term forecasting in a diversified portfolio.